42 products

 Finish: The finish is clean and medium, with a refreshing acidity that lingers.
 It leaves a crisp, citrusy note on the palate, making it a delightful wine for pairing with a variety of dishes.

-Terroir Influence: Tumbarumba's cold climate, with its cool nights and relatively high altitude, contributes to the wine's natural acidity and freshness.
+Terroir Influence: The Hilltops' cool climate, with its cool nights and relatively high altitude, contributes to the wine's natural acidity and freshness.
 The region's unique terroir also imparts subtle mineral undertones and a sense of purity to the wine.